Chase Farris: Atlanta Legends

 In 2018, Farris signed with the Atlanta Legends of the Alliance of American Football.
 The league ceased operations in April 2019.

 DC Defenders

-Farris was drafted in the 9th round in phase two in the 2020 XFL Draft by the DC Defenders.
+Farris was drafted in the 9th round in phase two in the 2020 XFL draft by the DC Defenders.
 He was waived during final roster cuts on January 22, 2020.

 Post-playing career

-Since retiring from football, Farris has worked as a financial representative for Northwestern Mutual.
+After retiring from football, Farris worked as a financial representative for Northwestern Mutual from January to November 2020.

 In 2023, he accepted the Head Coach position at Elyria Catholic High School, bringing along a staff of former Ohio State Buckeye Alumni Troy Smith and Doran Grant.